Questions to Ask When Viewing a House or Flat to Buy

 1. Why is the House Being Sold?

+An important question to find out at the beginning of the house buying process.
 The estate agent doesn’t have to answer this question, but it can be worth asking.
 Some may simply hint at the seller’s circumstances and provide enough information to satisfy you.
 If they reveal that the seller is desperate to sell or is looking for a quick transaction, you can then consider if this means they’re more likely to accept a lower offer.

 2. How Long Has the Property Been on the Market?